blackPie8/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-👋 Hi, I’m @blackPie8
+👋 Hi, I’m @blackPie8,
-This project is made using HTML, CSS and JavaScript
+This project is made using HTML, CSS and JavaScript.